antonmihaylov/php-laravel-docker-starter/README.md

 This configuration is far from perfect and serves as a starting point for a development environment.
 It is not yet tested in production, use at your own risk if you're going to deploy any of the docker configurations.

-Feel free to offer changes and create issues.
+Feel free to offer changes, create issues and make pull requests.
 Have fun coding!